The Faith Tour: Overview

 The Faith Tour began in Tokyo, Japan at the Budokan arena.

 On 30 October 1987, George Michael released his debut solo studio album, Faith.
-After receiving a 1988 Brit Award for "Best British Male" at the Royal Albert Hall in London, Michael embarked on a massive sold out world tour which would occupy most of that year.
-It started in Tokyo's Budokan indoor arena in February and ended at Pensacola Civic Center in Pensacola, Florida.
+After receiving a 1988 Brit Award for "Best British Male" at the Royal Albert Hall in London, Michael embarked on a massive sold-out world tour which would occupy most of that year.
+It started in Tokyo's Budokan indoor arena on 19 February and ended at Pensacola Civic Center in Pensacola, Florida, on 31 October.
 Most of the set list was based on the Faith track listing with a couple of songs from Wham! ("Everything She Wants" and "I'm Your Man").
 Michael also paid a tribute to artists that he had been influenced by such as "Lady Marmalade" by Labelle, Wild Cherry's "Play That Funky Music" and Stevie Wonder's "Love's in Need of Love Today".
 When Michael performed at Birmingham's NEC Arena, former Wham! bandmate Andrew Ridgeley joined him briefly onstage for a performance of "I'm Your Man".
 With already two US number ones, new singles continued to be released while on tour, with "One More Try" and "Monkey" reaching number 1 in late May and August 1988 on the US Billboard Hot 100.

 On 11 June 1988, Michael performed three songs including Gladys Knight's "If You Were My Woman" for the Nelson Mandela 70th Birthday Tribute at Wembley Stadium.
 Michael used the concert as preparation for a show later the same day at London's Earls Court.

+Michael performing in Houston during the tour.

 For the first five months, Michael had consulted eight doctors in a variety of countries for throat pain which had caused some concert cancellations.
 Eventually in London he was diagnosed with a cyst in the throat.
 The demanding schedule took a pause for Michael to recuperate.
 In August 1988, Michael toured the United States beginning in Landover, Maryland and closing late October in Pensacola, Florida.
-In August, in Auburn Hills, Michigan, Michael was joined on stage by Aretha Franklin for a duet on "I Knew You Were Waiting (For Me)".
+During the 29 August performance in Auburn Hills, Michigan, Michael was joined on stage by Aretha Franklin for a duet on "I Knew You Were Waiting (For Me)".

 The 43-date American tour alone grossed a total of $15 million (about $ in today's dollars), performing to over 750,000 fans.
 Michael also topped the Billboard Year-End of 1988 charts in the US with Faith and single of the same title.
 According to RIAA, he was the top-selling artist of the year 1988 in the United States.

-Last shows (1989)
+Last European dates

 In early July 1989, nine months after the tour ended, Michael performed three special concerts (shows in Spain had been previously cancelled) at Madrid's Las Ventas, La Rosaleda Stadium, Málaga and Sarrià Stadium in Barcelona.